Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     cd
     git clone https://github.com/bioconductor/BBS

+#### Edit non_target_repos.txt

-IMPORTANT NOTE: If we are only a few weeks before the next Bioconductor release (Spring or Fall) and you are setting up the **future devel builds**, then you are setting up builds for a version of Bioconductor that doesn't exist yet.
+Only if we are a few weeks before the next Bioconductor release (Spring or Fall) and you are setting up the **future devel builds**.

+In this case you are setting up builds for a version of Bioconductor that doesn't exist yet.
 This means that the public package repositories for this version of Bioconductor (i.e. the package repos under https://bioconductor.org/packages/) don't exist yet either (or if they do, they're probably empty).

 If this is the case, then `~/BBS/X.Y/bioc/non_target_repos.txt` needs to be temporarily modified to point to current devel repositories.

 For example, if we are a few weeks before the BioC 3.13 release, and you are setting up the future BioC 3.14 builds, then you need to make the following change to `~/BBS/3.14/bioc/non_target_repos.txt`:
 **replace every occurences of `BBS_BIOC_VERSION` with 3.13**.

 The modified file should look like this:

     https://bioconductor.org/packages/3.13/data/annotation